Quasimaps to quivers with potentials

 \subsection{Derived mapping stacks}

-Let $Y$ be a derived Artin stack locally of finite presentation over $\mathbb{C}$ with a complex reductive group $H$-action\footnote{Here $H$ is not necessarily $G\times F$ as in the previous section.}, $k$ be a Noetherian commutative $\mathbb{C}$-algebra and $C$ be a proper flat family of curves over $k$ with at worst nodal singularities.
+Let $Y$ be a derived Artin stack locally of finite presentation over $\mathbb{C}$ with an action by a complex reductive group $H$, $k$ be a Noetherian commutative $\mathbb{C}$-algebra and $C$ be a proper flat family of curves over $k$ with at worst nodal singularities.

-Consider the derived mapping stack (relative to $k$):
+Consider the \textit{derived mapping stack} (relative to $k$):

 where we omit the inclusion functor from classical stacks to derived stacks for $C$ and $\Spec k$.
 By Lurie's representability theorem \cite{Lur} (see also \cite[Cor.~3.3]{Toen2}), we know this is a derived Artin stack locally of finite presentation over $k$.
 Let